Classrooms are available for theory learning and group exercises (close to training laboratories when practice activities are included).

 Is this course for you?

-As with all refresher training, this course builds on your previous training experience and updates you with recent changes in the field and current case studies.
-It assumes prior knowledge.
+The course builds upon previous training experience and updates you with recent changes in the field and current case studies.
+Therefore prior knowledge and training is essential.

 - Describe the ways in which water distribution systems, cooling towers, outlets, components and associated equipment can become contaminated and methods of preventing contamination.